cao-awa/ModMdo/README.md

 If player are not join to server before timed out(usually is 5 minutes),

-This player will not be approve by ModMdo, need a tempoary whitelist again.
+This player will not be approved by ModMdo, need a temporary whitelist again.

 ## Build
 ModMdo need environment: ``` Fabric ``` & ``` Fabric API ``` & ``` Java ```.